ridiekel/jeletask/README.md

 If you own a Teletask MICROS or MICROS+, you have access to the free (or paid in case of the MICROS+) DLL32 LIBRARY (TDS15132).
 However, if you're a java programmer like myself, you don't want to use a windows dll :-).

+Teletask documentation on how their API works can be found here: https://teletask.be/media/3109/tds15132-library.pdf

-The API supports the MICROS+ (maybe also PICOS, but untested), but you'll have to buy a licence to be able to make TCP calls.
+The program supports the MICROS+ (maybe also PICOS, but untested), but you'll have to buy a licence to be able to make TCP calls.

 You can find the latest docker images at: https://hub.docker.com/r/ridiekel/jeletask2mqtt